Coronavirus (COVID-19) Preparedness Information Learn More

-- Cardiopulmonary Resuscitation: An emergency procedure that consist of a combination of chest compressions and breathing in life threatening situations.
+- Cardiopulmonary Resuscitation: An emergency procedure that consists of a combination of chest compressions and breathing in life-threatening situations.

 - Chest Physiotherapy: Percussion and vibration on the chest wall to aid in the removal of secretions.

-- Mechanical Ventilation (Life Support): An invasive therapy that assist with patient’s breathing.
+- Mechanical Ventilation (Life Support): An invasive therapy that assists with the patient’s breathing.

 - Medication Therapy: Breathing treatments in the form of nebulized medications and MDIs (meter dose inhalers) to get medications directly to the lungs.